 Ayurvedic Consultations

 Many factors play a role in the state of our health.
 Stress, overwhelm, trauma, deep unresolved emotions, an unsuitable diet, and environmental toxins dysregulate the body and mind.
 Ayurvedic Consultations entail looking at patterns in digestion, appetite, elimination, sleep, pain, toxin overload, and general symptomology to fully understand the whole person.
+According to each individual, a consultation will entail Ayurvedic massage treatments, guidance on nutrition and herbal medicine, holistic and spiritual counseling, and traditional yoga therapy.

 Ayurvedic Massage